The strategic planning process – part 1

 An example of a question that concentrates on a specific part of the above environmental analysis is given below.

-The recent decline in carpet sales, partly recession-induced, has worried the US parent company.
+The recent decline in carpet sales has worried the US parent company.
 It has recognised that the increasing concentration within the European carpet-manufacturing sector has led to aggressive competition within a low growth industry.
 It does not believe that overseas sales growth by Bowland Carpets is an attractive proposition, as this would compete with other Universal Carpet companies.
 It does, however, consider that vertical integration into retailing (as already practised within the US) is a serious option.
 This would give the UK company increased control over its sales and reduce its exposure to competition.
 The president of the parent company has asked Jeremy Smiles, managing director of Bowland Carpets, to address this issue and provide guidance to the US board of directors.
-Funding does not appear to be a major issue at this time as the parent company has large cash reserves on its balance sheet.
+Funding does not appear to be a major issue at this time as the parent company has large cash reserves on its statement of financial position.

-(b) Suggest and discuss what might be the prime entry barriers prevalent in the carpet retailing sector.
-(7 marks)
+(a) Suggest and discuss what might be the prime entry barriers prevalent in the carpet retailing sector.

-(c) In an external environmental analysis concerning the proposed strategy shift, what are likely to be the key external influences that could impact upon the Bowland Carpets decision?
-(8 marks)
+(b) In an external environmental analysis concerning the proposed strategy shift, what are likely to be the key external influences that could impact upon the Bowland Carpets decision?

-If we are to concentrate on Part (b), you can see that it asks for the prime entry barriers in the carpet retailing sector.
+In Part (a), you can see that it asks for the prime entry barriers in the carpet retailing sector.
 All that you need to do here is undertake a quick brainstorm of what we described earlier as barriers to entry and then see whether any of them will apply to the carpet retailing sector.

 So thinking back the main barriers to entry which we listed were: